geoflows/dclaw-apps/README.md

 ```
 git checkout -b my_branch
 ```
-And then push to your repository on github:
+Make your changes, and then push to your repository on github:
 ```
 git push username my_branch
 ```